How to Use Git - Git Tutorial for Beginners

 git commit -m "Notes about the commit"

-Add a message at the end of the commit to state whether it's a new feature, a bug fix, or anything else.
-Commits remain in the repository, and they are rarely deleted, so an explanation of what you changed helps other developers working on the project or help you keep track of all the changes.
+Use the -m flag to add a message at the end of the commit to state whether it's a new feature, a bug fix, or anything else.
+Commits remain in the repository, which are rarely deleted, so an explanation of what you changed helps you and other developers working on the project keep track of all the changes.

 For example: